Last updated November 21, 2022

 Consent: We may process your data if you have given us specific consent to use your personal information for a specific purpose.

-Performance of a Contact: Where we have entered into a contract with you, we may process your personal information to fulfill the terms of the contract, including confirming your identity to safely provide medical Services.
+Performance of a Contract: Where we have entered into a contract with you, we may process your personal information to fulfill the terms of the contract, including confirming your identity to safely provide medical Services.

 Legal Obligations: We may disclose your information where we are legally required to do so in order to comply with applicable law, state-mandated abortion incidence reporting requirements, governmental requests, a judicial proceeding, court order, or legal process, such as in response to a court order or subpoena (including in response to public authorities to meet national security or law enforcement requirements).